 Reactive emotions may feel justified in the moment, but they’re as destructive to your inner landscape as the tangle of a tumbleweed.

-When the tumbleweed first comes up in Spring, it masquerades as a welcome, green groundcover.
+When the tumbleweed first comes up in Spring, it masquerades as a welcome ground cover.
 The leaves are even tender enough for livestock to graze on.

 But don’t be fooled, because the plant soon grows spiny and inedible!
 By late summer, the branches have dried up in the heat, and its tens of thousands of seeds are poised to germinate.

-With the first heavy wind, the plant breaks off its thin stalk and is sent cartwheeling across the plains or desert, depositing seeds along the way.
-Eventually, the tumbleweed falls into a ditch where the wind cannot reach it, or snags against a fence or some other obstruction.1
+With the first heavy wind, the plant breaks off its thin stalk and goes cartwheeling across the plains or desert, depositing seeds along the way.
+Eventually, the tumbleweed falls into a ditch where the wind cannot reach it, or snags against a fence or some other obstruction.

 In the Western United States, tumbleweeds can be an absolute menace.
-They cause car accidents, damage property2 and even become traveling fireballs that spread flames across the dry landscape.3 This is the reason tumbleweeds need to be eradicated the moment they appear.
+They cause car accidents, damage property and even become traveling fireballs that spread flames across the dry landscape.
+This is the reason tumbleweeds need to be eradicated the moment they appear.

 The same is true in life with our reactive emotions.
-These are emotions that feel justified when they first appear, yet they actually twist the “truth” into a tangled mess.
+These are emotions that feel justified when they first come up, yet they actually twist the “truth” into a tangled mess.

 Blame appears to protect us from putting trust in the wrong things.